gordalina/hush/README.md

   - `apply: fun(any()) :: {:ok, any()} | {:error, String.t()}` - Apply a function to the value resolved by Hush.
   - `cast: :string | :atom | :charlist | :float | :integer | :boolean | :module` - You can ask Hush to cast the value to a Elixir native type.
   - `to_file: string()` - Write the data to the path give in `to_file()` and return the path.
+  - `cache_ttl: integer()` - How long, in seconds, to cache the value from the provider.
+Defaults to 60 seconds.
+This overwrites the global hush `cache_ttl` configuration.

 After Hush resolves a value it runs them through Transfomers.